fmazzant/RestClient/README.md

 ### Complete code example

-Consider the code below to demonstrate a complete code example.
 RestClient allows to create a flexible and robust network layer and it is very easy to use.
+Below you find a complete code demostration a complete code example.

 ```c#